Elev8 Questions with Aaron Hinde, President of LIFEAID

 3) What was the ‘WHY’ behind creating LifeAid?

 The big beverage companies have gotten a free pass for over a hundred years for poisoning our kids with their sugar water.
-For every customer we get off the high-sugar, high-caffeine and artificially laden "sports", energy drinks and sodas, we are permanently affecting their health and life trajectory in a positive way.
+For every customer we get off the high-sugar, and high-caffeine "sports", energy drinks and sodas, we are permanently affecting their health and life trajectory in a positive way.

 4) What similarities come from being underneath a heavy barbell and building a company?